quanteda/blog.quanteda.org/content/post/quanteda-v2.markdown

 ### Bug fixes and stability enhancements

+* We fixed a few CRAN-related issues (compiler warnings on Solaris and encoding warnings on r-devel-linux-x86_64-debian-clang.)
+*  We made some fixes to documented `...` objects in two functions that were previously causing CRAN check failures on the release of version 1.5.2.
 *  docnames are now enforced to be character (formerly, could be numeric for some objects).
 *  docnames are now enforced to be strictly unique for all object classes.
 *  Grouping operations in `tokens_group()` and `dfm_group()` are more robust to using multiple grouping variables, and preserve these correctly as docvars in the new dfm.
-*  We made some fixes to documented ... objects in two functions that were previously causing CRAN check failures on the release of version 1.5.2.
+*  All included data objects are upgraded to the new formats.
+This includes the corpus objects, the single dfm data object, and the LSD 2015 dictionary object.